stmork/mrw-track-control-ng/tools/update/README.md

 ```

 ## Statechart
-The flashing behaviour of the MRW-Update tool is controlled by the following statechart:
+The flashing behaviour of the <code>MRW-Update</> tool is controlled by the following statechart:

 <img src="../../statecharts/images/UpdateStatechart_0.png"/>